-The Total OPEB Liability (TOL) as of June 30, 2020 was determined based on an actuarial valuation prepared as of June 30, 2019, using the following actuarial assumptions and other inputs:
+The Total OPEB Liability (TOL) as of June 30, 2021 was determined by an actuarial valuation as of June 30, 2020, using the new actuarial assumptions adopted by the Board subsequent to the June 30, 2020 valuation based on the experience investigation for the five-year period ending June 30, 2020.
+The following actuarial assumptions are applied to all periods included in the measurement:

+Inflation 2.50%

+Real wage growth 0.25%

+Wage inflation 2.75%

-Inflation Real wage growth Wage inflation Salary increases, including wage inflation 3.00% 0.50% 3.50% 3.50% - 7.20%
+Salary increases, including wage inflation 3.00% - 7.50%

-Long-term Investment Rate of Return, net of OPEB plan investment expense, including
+Long-term Investment Rate of Return, net of

+OPEB plan investment expense, including

 Inflation

-MIF 8.00%

-LIF 7.50%
+Health Trust 7.10%

+Life Trust 7.10%

-Municipal Bond Index Rate 2.19%
+Municipal Bond Index Rate 2.13%

 Year FNP is projected to be depleted

-MIF n/a
+Health Trust n/a

-LIF n/a
+Life Trust n/a

-Single Equivalent Interest Rate, net of OPEB

-Plan investment expense, including price
+Single Equivalent Interest Rate, net of OPEB Plan investment expense, including price Inflation

-Inflation

-MIF 8.00%

-LIF 7.50%
+Health Trust 7.10% Life Trust 7.10%

-MIF Health Care Cost Trends
+Health Trust Health Care Cost Trends

+Ages 65 and Older

-Under Age 65 7.25% for FYE 2020 decreasing to an Ultimate rate of 5.00% by FYE 2029
+Under Age 65 7.00% for FYE 2021 decreasing to an

-Ages 65 and Older 5.25% for FYE 2020 decreasing to an Ultimate rate of 5.00% by FYE 2022
+ultimate rate of 4.50% by FYE 2031 5.00% for FYE 2022 decreasing to an ultimate rate of 4.50% by FYE 2024 rate of 4.50% by 2034

-Medicare Part B Premiums 6.49% for FYE 2020 with an ultimate Rate of 5.00% by 2031
+Medicare Part B Premiums 4.40% for FYE 2021 with an ultimate

-Mortality rates were based on the RP-2000 Combined Mortality Table projected to 2025 with projection scale BB and set forward two years for males and one year for females is used for the period after service retirement and for dependent beneficiaries.
-The RP-2000 Disabled Mortality Table set forward two years for males and seven years for females is used for the period after disability retirement.
+Mortality rates were based on the Pub-2010 (Teachers Benefit-Weighted) Mortality Table projected generationally with MP-2020 with various set-forwards, set-backs, and adjustments for each of the groups; service retirees, contingent annuitants, disabled retirees, and active members.

-The demographic actuarial assumptions for retirement, disability incidence, withdrawal, rates of plan participation, and rates of plan election used in the June 30, 2019 valuation were based on the results of the most recent actuarial experience studies for the System, which covered the five-year period ending June 30, 2015.
+The demographic actuarial assumptions for retirement, disability incidence, withdrawal, rates of plan participation, and rates of plan election used in the June 30, 2020 valuation were based on the results of the most recent actuarial experience studies for the System, which covered the five-year period ending June 30, 2020, adopted by the Board on September 20, 2021.

-The remaining actuarial assumptions (e.g. initial per capita costs, health care cost trends) used in the June 30, 2019 valuation of the Health Trust were based on a review of recent plan experience done concurrently with the June 30, 2019 valuation.
-The health care cost trend assumption was updated for the June 30, 2019 valuation and was shown as an assumption change in the TOL roll forward while the change in initial per capita claims costs were included with experience in the TOL roll forward.
+The remaining actuarial assumptions (e.g. initial per capita costs, health care cost trends) used in the June 30, 2020 valuation of the Health Trust were based on a review of recent plan experience done concurrently with the June 30, 2020 valuation.
+The health care cost trend assumption was updated for the June 30, 2021 valuation and was shown as an assumption change in the TOL roll forward while the change in initial per capita claims costs were included with experience in the TOL roll forward.